top of page

 The Bailey-Matthews National Shell Museum & Aquarium is a natural history museum and aquarium with a primary focus on shells, mollusks, marine life, and conservation education.
 It is a non-profit, educational organization that and is accredited by both the American Alliance of Museums and the Association of Zoos and Aquariums.

 In a typical year the Museum welcomes about 60,000 visitors with tens of thousands more served by offsite educational and outreach programs.
-The Museum’s home of Sanibel and the surrounding Southwest Florida region is considered by many to the best beach and shelling destination in the United States, and one of the most desirable places to live.
+The Museum’s home of Sanibel and the surrounding Southwest Florida region is considered by many to be among the best beach and shelling destination in the United States, and one of the most desirable places to live.

 To Apply